 I would just encourage you not to even try to attract pollinators if it’s just a fad or trend you think would be fun to try.
 Gardening takes time and work.
 It isn’t just a one time plant some flowers type of fun weekend project.
 I don’t want you to end up with an eyesore patch of weeds that you regret planting.

 We’ve covered the most popular pollinators – bees, butterflies and hummingbirds, but there are other pollinators too.
-Other pollinators include:
+Other native pollinators include: